 Big environmental problems are built from many business and personal decisions, little mistakes that add up over time.
 If there is a solution, it will emerge from the collective value of millions of better decisions made by individuals all over the globe.
 The environmental action plan is to think globally and act locally - it does make sense.

 Discussions of Environmental Science and Human Ecology were developed by Environmed Research Inc. Sechelt, B.C.
 Canada.
 Online Topics are developed in several books by Stephen Gislason MD.
 These can be found in two catalogues, Alpha Education and Persona Digital Books.
 Environment Home

 The book, Air and Breathing helps you understand air quality issues, normal breathing and the causes of breathing disorders.
 You will find detailed information about the atmosphere, air pollution and climate change, airborne infection, air quality and airborne hazards at home.
-Click the Add to cart button on the right to order printed books for mail delivery from Alpha Online.
-Click the Download button to order and download PDF files from Persona Digital Online.
+Click the Add to cart button on the left to order printed books for mail delivery from Alpha Online.
+Click the Download button to order and download PDF files.

 Not all respiratory diseases are caused by airborne pathogens.
 If asthma, bronchitis and/or nose sinus congestion is chronic or attacks occur frequently in all seasons and are not related to airborne exposure, then consider delayed pattern food allergy as the cause and do diet revision using the Alpha Nutrition Program.
-You can order a starter pack which included the book, Air and Breathing, the Alpha Nutrition Program and a small jar of Alpha ENF for evaluation.
-Order Breathing Rescue Starter Pack We ship to all destinations in Canada and the USA.
-To contact us, please address All general email correspondence to: firstname.lastname@example.org
+We ship to all destinations in Canada and the USA.
+To contact us, please address All general email correspondence to: email@example.com